 In any case, Romans 14:11 is a quote by Paul of Isaiah 45:23: 49:18 and as you can see from the usage of exomologeō in the N.T. those “folks” have no idea what they are talking about.

 What’s the point?
-The point is that what those “folks” Christine was dealing with were guilty of “cherry-picking” passages or certain words from Scripture and forcing them to try to “prove” their theology.
+The point is that what those “folks” my friend was dealing with were guilty of “cherry-picking” passages or certain words from Scripture and forcing them to try to “prove” their theology.
 How do we defend against this?
 We look at the word(s) in question and always look at context.
 It is context that determines the meaning of these words.
 We look at how they are used.
 It is meaningless to look at one verse or one sentence from one verse as a proof text if the passage in question is ignored thereby ignoring context.
-Rick Warren does this consistently and we call him on it every chance we get.
-Here is one of his recent replies to being “corrected” If you have no access to “Twitter” here is what it says, “Assuming a Greek word always means the same causes misinterpretation.Our English word “pin” has over 25 different meanings.”
+For instance, Rick Warren does this consistently and we call him on it every chance we get.
+Here is one of his replies to being “corrected.”
+If you have no access to “Twitter” here is what it says, “Assuming a Greek word always means the same causes misinterpretation.Our English word “pin” has over 25 different meanings.”

 These people who are so quick to misuse God’s Word for their own use, whatever that is, instead of God’s will, do so with an utter lack of fear of God.
 They do not fear the consequences, but look again at Romans 14:10-12.
 We will all have to stand before God and give an account.
 Do these people actually believe that they are somehow exempt from that?
 They have no fear of God.
 They trample on His Word.
 They misuse His Word.
 They disobey clear commands in Scripture about what Christians and Christian leaders are to be about, and yet they continue to reject the truth no matter how often we rebuke them.
 Well, they have been warned.
 They will stand before God and give an account.
 There will be an accounting.
 They will bow the knee then, but then it will be too late.